-Amongst NBFCs-ND-SI, ICCs, IFCs and NBFCs-MFI together accounted for 87.8 per cent of the total asset size of the sub-sector.
-All categories of NBFCs-ND-SI faced deceleration in balance sheet growth in 2019-20, barring IDF NBFCs.
+Amongst NBFCs-ND-SI, ICCs, IFCs and NBFCs-MFI together accounted for 98.1 per cent of the total asset size of the sub-sector in March 2021.
+All categories of NBFCs-ND-SI exhibited balance sheet growth in 2020-21, except for NBFCs-Factor.
+With the harmonisation of major NBFC categories, NBFCs-D now comprise only ICCs.